Putnam-Lab/Lab_Management/Lab_Resourses/Equipment_Protocols/Titrator_Protocols/Ordering-Returning_Solutions_Protocol.md

     858-534-8388
     * **Return Address:**
     Putnam Lab, Biology Department
-    Hollie Putnam
+    Dr. Hollie Putnam
     University of Rhode Island
     120 Flagg Road
     Kingston, RI 02881
     hputnam@uri.edu
     401-874-9510
-    * Tape this informaiton on the package so it is easily read and not covering the chargeback form.
+    * Tape this informaiton on the package so it is easily read.
 1. Email the CRM Lab to notify their lab of an upcoming delivery.
 Include the contents of the shipment (i.e. solution type, batch number, and number of bottles for each).
-1. Drop the package(s) off at the back desk in the Biology Department Office (behind Cherie's desk, across from Vickie's office).
+1. Drop the package(s) off at the loading dock for UPS.